x1nx3r/pola/README.md

 Accurate, non-destructive estimation of fruit ripeness is a critical challenge for post-harvest quality control, supply chain logistics, and consumer satisfaction.
 This study presents a robust, end-to-end computer vision pipeline for classifying the ripening stages of *Pisang Raja* (*Musa acuminata* × *balbisiana*), a commercially important banana cultivar in Southeast Asia.
 We propose a multi-modal feature extraction framework combining texture (GLCM), local structure (LBP), and color (HSV) descriptors, followed by **Neighborhood Components Analysis (NCA)** for supervised, discriminative dimensionality reduction.

-Our key finding is that **9 optimized NCA components** constitute the intrinsic dimensionality for this task, yielding a classification accuracy of **81.86%** with a Support Vector Machine (RBF kernel).
-This configuration significantly outperforms both lower-dimensional projections ($d=2$: 45.58%) and higher-dimensional alternatives ($d=10$: 80.18%), demonstrating that the 10th component captures noise rather than discriminative signal.
-These results establish a principled approach for embedded ripeness sensing systems in agricultural IoT.
+Our key finding is that **9 optimized NCA components** constitute the intrinsic dimensionality for this task, yielding a cross-validation accuracy of **81.27%** and a test accuracy of **68.45%** with a Support Vector Machine (RBF kernel).
+While the raw 62-dimensional features achieve slightly higher test accuracy (71.80%), the NCA model offers a **6.8× dimensionality reduction**, making it significantly more viable for embedded deployment.
+These results establish a principled approach for efficient ripeness sensing systems in agricultural IoT.

 ---